anitahx/printf/README.md

-My for printf collaboration project with Anitah NOW
+My README for printf collaboration project with Anitah NOW